-The motivation for the switch to the Yamaha U1SH
+The motivation to switch to the Yamaha U1SH

 As a professional keyboardist an synthesizer programmer actively working on Broadway, and as someone from a deep classical and jazz background, I consider it essential to own a quality piano for practicing and learning new repertoire.
 The Steinway M is a wonderful instrument, but not always the most practical in a tight New York City apartment.
 For years, I’ve maintained separate workspaces in my home for piano practice and for synthesizer programming and composing.
 In the interest of space and better organization, I decided that it was time to combine these spaces into one.